 Reserves in Accounting

-When a company earns profit at the end of a financial year, certain portion of it is retained in the business to meet future contingencies, growth prospects etc. This amount of money kept aside is termed as Reserves.
-They help in fortifying the financial position of a company and can be used for various purposes such as expansion, stable dividend repayments, legal requirements, meeting contingencies, improving financial situation, investments etc. It is also referred to as retained earnings.
+They help in fortifying the financial position of a company and can be used for various purposes such as expansion, stable dividend repayments, legal requirements, meeting contingencies, improving the financial situation, investments, etc.

-Examples of Reserves – General reserve, Reserve for Dividends Equalization, Reserve for Expansion, Reserve for Increased Cost of Replacement etc.
+Examples – General reserve, Reserve for Dividends Equalization, Reserve for Expansion, Reserve for Increased Cost of Replacement etc.

-There are mainly 2 different types Capital Reserves &, Revenue Reserves.
+There are mainly 2 different types of reserves; Capital and Revenue.

-It is shown on the liability side of a balance sheet under the head “Reserves and Surplus” along with capital, if a company faces losses then no reserves are made.
+Reserves are shown on the liability side of a balance sheet under the head “Reserves and Surplus” along with capital.
+If a company faces losses then it may not be created, at all.

-Capital reserve is created out of capital profits & are usually not distributed as dividends to shareholders.
-It can not be created out of profits earned from core operations of a company.
+They are created out of capital profits & are usually not distributed as dividends to shareholders.
+It cannot be created out of profits earned from the core operations of a company.

 - Profit earned before a company’s incorporation

-- Premium earned on issue of shares & debentures
+- Premium earned on the issue of shares & debentures

 - Profit on re-issuance of forfeited shares